yegor256/blog/_posts/2017/apr/2017-04-11-flexibility-equates-lower-quality.md

 Which one is "right?"
 Are there any Perl developers?
 Can you suggest some other way to achieve the same result?

-Not surprisingly, in Java (the language I find better designed than Ruby), there is only one way to do it:
+Not surprisingly, in Java (a stricter language than Ruby), there is only one way to do it:

 {% highlight ruby %}